mdsauce/sauce-docs/docs/integrations/jenkins.md

       </tr>
       <tr>
         <td><b>Appium</b></td>
-        <td>This setting is the same as the <b>WebDriver</b> setting, but it is appplicable for use with a mobile browser automation tool.</td>
+        <td>This setting is the same as the <b>WebDriver</b> setting, but it is applicable for use with a mobile browser automation tool.</td>
       </tr>
       <tr>
         <td><b>Native App Package Path</b></td>
         <td>If the project is testing a native app, this is the directory location of the app package.
-This value will populate the <code>SAUCE_NATIVE_APP</code> environment variable for all Sauce tests in this project.</td>
+This value will populate the <code>SAUCE_NATIVE_APP</code> environment variable for all Sauce Labs tests in this project.</td>
       </tr>
       <tr>
         <td><b>Use latest version of selected browsers</b></td>